wacncontent/CustomizeTool/addCommentOutput/articles/storage/vs-storage-webjobs-getting-started-blobs.md

 * BlobName
 * ETag (a blob version identifier, for example: "0x8D1DC6E70A277EF")

-In the following code sample, the <!-- deleted by customization **CopyBlob** --><!-- keep by customization: begin --> `CopyBlob` <!-- keep by customization: end --> function has code that causes it to fail every time it's called.
-After the SDK calls it for the maximum number of retries, a message is created on the poison blob queue, and that message is processed by the <!-- deleted by customization **LogPoisonBlob** --><!-- keep by customization: begin --> `LogPoisonBlob` <!-- keep by customization: end --> function.
+In the following code sample, the **CopyBlob** function has code that causes it to fail every time it's called.
+After the SDK calls it for the maximum number of retries, a message is created on the poison blob queue, and that message is processed by the **LogPoisonBlob** function.

 		public static void CopyBlob([BlobTrigger("input/{name}")] TextReader input,
 		    [Blob("textblobs/output-{name}")] out string output)